zbenmo/yapy3c/docs/part_IV.md

 ```(output omitted)```

 **yield from** is a short-hand for a loop over the iterator (a list in this case) and yielding each of the elements.
 This is different from returning the list itself.
-With 'yield from' we are returning a generator that can be iterated on only once.
-In a way, the list that was created by the call to 'split' can be **garbage collected** when the generator returned by *paragraphs* is exhausted.
-If we returned the list, the caller may still keep a reference to the list somewhere and hence the list may have been kept "alive" in memory.
+With 'yield from' we are returning a generator that can be iterated-on only once.
+Our interface is a generator, we have not commited to a function that returns a list.
+You can also think of it as follows.
+The list that was created by the call to 'split' can be **garbage collected** as soon as the generator returned by *paragraphs* is exhausted.
+On the other hand, if we have returned the list, the caller may have kept a reference to the list and hence the list may have been kept "alive" in memory.